 Announcements

-Our next NHBA meeting is October 3, 2024 at 7 pm.
-Tom Reed will speak about Amphibians of the Piedmont.
 This will be a hybrid meeting; in person at the Joslin Classroom of the North Carolina Botanical Garden in Chapel Hill with a Zoom option.
-If you wish to attend via Zoom, please use this link to register.
+Register to attend via Zoom.
+If you have already registered to attend a previous meeting, it is not necessary to do so again.

 New Hope Bird Alliance is selling Protect Aerial Insectivores t-shirts to help fundraise for activities conserving and promoting chimney swifts, purple martins and other aerial insectivores.
 NHBA has started a campaign with Bonfire where you can purchase a t-shirt or hoodie in multiple colors and sizes.
-We will have a limited supply of shirts at some of our swift night out events.